 The answers to some frequently asked questions are provided below.
-We hope you find this information useful; however it is not meant to substitute for meeting with an adviser.
-All students, particularly those who are planning to go to a professional school (i.e., engineering, medical, pharmacy) should meet with a Chemistry Department adviser to discuss their individual situations.
+We hope you find this information useful; however it is not meant to substitute for meeting with an advisor.
+All students, particularly those who are planning to go to a professional school (i.e., engineering, medical, pharmacy) should meet with a Chemistry Department advisor to discuss their individual situations.

 I Want to Take CHEM 131.
 Why Do I Need to Take a Placement Test?

 Students who enroll in CHEM 131 are expected to have previously completed a chemistry class so that they are prepared for the rapid pace of this rigorous course.
 Past experience has shown that students who are unprepared for the class often drop out or perform poorly.
 The placement test helps to insure that all students in the class have the same minimum set of skills.
 Students who have completed CHEM 110 at Edmonds CC with a grade of 2.0 or better do not need to take the placement test.

 Why Can't I Use CHEM 110 as a Prerequisite for BIOL& 211?

 Chemistry 110 is designed to prepare students for CHEM 131 and as such is narrowly focused on basic concepts and problem solving skills.
 This class does not provide the breadth of material necessary to be successful in Bio 201.